crlna16/ocean-boundaries/README.md

-# ocean-utilities
+# ocean-boundaries
-A repository containing various tools to analyze and process ocean data, including Jupyter Notebooks
+A repository containing the boundaries of the oceans as polygons, including Jupyter Notebooks for visualization and usecases.